This post may contain affiliate links. Please read our disclosure policy.

 A photo of raw seasoned bone-in leg of lamb on a roasting rack

-Prepare the lamb
+Prepare the Lamb

-Choose a good quality leg of lamb (4-6 pounds) from a grocery store/butcher.
+• Choose a good-quality leg of lamb (4-6 pounds).

 Leg of lamb on a plate with green salad

-Internal Temperature And Cooking Times
+Internal Temperature & Cooking Time

 Bone-in lamb in a roasting rack